 …our moment-by-moment lived experience – and the edge of our awareness, the space where what we know meets what we do not yet know.

-Another aspect that I draw on is Inner Relationship Focusing – our relationship to our inner selves.
+Whether incorporating focusing into therapy or offering a focusing session, I also draw on Inner Relationship Focusing – our relationship to our inner selves.
 ‘Something in me feels’ resonates differently to ‘I feel’; we can learn to be curious, to offer compassion to what comes.
 This offers a way to be with difficult feelings without overwhelm, to find the right distance to them while still be in relationship to them.
 We can offer them the same acceptance and understanding that we experience in person-centred counselling.

 Drawing on approaches such as trauma theory, polyvagal theory, neuroscience, somatic experiencing, we can develop ways to understand what happens when we perceive ourselves to be under threat (e.g. fight or flight).
 Recognising how the body reacts can be helpful, and we can also learn how to soothe ourselves, find safety, and calm our responses.